Sensory and Motor Development, Ages 1 to 12 Months

 A baby starts to become aware through sight, touch, taste, smell, and hearing.

-Babies' sensory and motor development generally follows a typical pattern:
+Babies' sensory and motor development generally follows a typical pattern.

 - Babies gain more control of their muscles between 6 and 9 months of age as the nervous system connections continue to form.
 By the 7th month, babies can see almost as well as an adult.
 Babies develop leg and trunk coordination, sit alone steadily, and may crawl using both their hands and feet.
-Some babies even pull themselves up to a standing position, although the timing and sequence of these milestones vary widely.
+Some babies even pull themselves up to a standing position.
+But the timing and sequence of these milestones vary widely.

 - Many toddlers start to walk around 9 to 15 months of age.
 Those first steps are possible because of changes that have taken place in the brain and the spinal cord.

 Louis Pellegrino MD - Developmental Pediatrics